aoijs/documentation/src/functions/usdbotlastmessagechannelid.md

+---
+description: Returns the ID of the channel where the last message of the bot was sent
+---

 # $botLastMessageChannelID

 This function will return the ID of the channel where the last message of the bot was sent.